RedPRL/cooltt/test/README.md

 ## tests

-There are a handful of examples showing how `funtt` may be used.
+There are a handful of examples showing how `cooltt` may be used.